Reducing background audio noise is a major challenge especially in cases where you have no control on the surrounding noise.

-How to Reduce Background Audio Noise in Your Recordings : During the recording itself !!
+How to reduce noise in audio recording : During the recording itself !!

 The best option always is to reduce the noise captured by the microphone during recording itself.
 However it may require a costly studio setup and may not be always possible due to certain limitations.

-Using background audio noise removal software during recording.
+Using app to reduce background noise in audio during recording.